Skip to Content

 IKEA Swedish Meatballs Recipe

-Why is it Called a Swedish Meatball?
+Why is it Called Swedish Meatballs?

 • Ground Beef: I use ground beef to make the meatballs since that’s what I usually have in my kitchen.
 IKEA uses a combination of ground pork and beef in theirs.
 Adding pork is a solid choice because the extra fat results in juicer meatballs.
 You can also use ground turkey or chicken as a lower-calorie option.
 Traditional Køttbullar use a combination of ground beef, veal, and pork.